nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Design considerations:

+**Aspects:**

-Aspect: The parameter for delete command:
+1. The parameter for delete command:

-1. Alternative 1 (current choice): Uses index to identify patient to be deleted.
+   1. __Alternative 1 (current choice)__: Uses index to identify patient to be deleted.

        - Pros: Easy to implement

        - Cons: Less intuitive.
 User has to first find the patient and know the index of the patient in the list to delete.

-2. Alternative 2: Uses the name of the patient to identify the patient to be deleted.
+   2. __Alternative 2__: Uses the name of the patient to identify the patient to be deleted.

        - Pros: More intuitive.
 User can just enter the name of the patient.

        - Cons: Worse run-time.
 Slightly difficult to implement.

+2. Command format:

+   1. __Alternative 1 (Current choice)__: Create separate commands for adding patients, appointments and bills

+       - Pros: Easier to implement

+       - Cons: Might be troublesome for user to remember the different commands

+   2. __Alternative 2__: Create one command for deleteing patients, appointments and bills using the command word delete

+       - Pros: Easy to remember and type the command word

+       - Cons: Too many prefixes to type in one command, which can make the command very long

 ### Select Feature